Sixties Music Films S.F.History Guides Photography Novels Cookbooks S.F.Films

 Say "the Sixties" and the images start coming, images of a time when all authority was defied and millions of young Americans thought they could change the world either through music, drugs, and universal love or by "putting their bodies on the line" against injustice and war.

-Todd Gitlin, the highly regarded writer, media critic, and professor of sociology at the University of California, Berkeley, has written an authoritative and compelling account of this supercharged decade--a decade he helped shape as an early president of Students for a Democratic Society (SDS) and an organizer of the first national demonstration against the Vietnam war.
+Todd Gitlin, the highly regarded writer, media critic, and professor of sociology at the University of California, Berkeley, has written an authoritative and compelling account of this supercharged decade which he helped shape as an early president of Students for a Democratic Society (SDS) and an organizer of the first national demonstration against the Vietnam war.

-by Alexander Bloom(Editor), Wini Breines (Editor)
+Wini Breines (Editor)

 Drawn from mainstream sources, little known sixties periodicals, public speeches and pamphlets, this anthology brings together writings that have been unavailable for years or have never been reprinted.
 Paying particular attention to civil rights, Black power, the counter-culture, student and anti-war activity, and the gay/lesbian and women's struggle for recognition, it also takes into account the conservative backlashes and presents a balanced portrait of a tumultous era.